kdbanman/gump/README.md

 - Messy global variables
 - Very little or meaningless commenting
-- Unnecessary abstraction in places, not nearly enough in others.
+- Unnecessary abstraction in places, not enough in others.
 - Poor variable naming

 Additionally, I do like the idea that underlies it.
-The automata exhibits some pretty interesting characteristics with some experimentation.
+The automata ruleset exhibits some pretty interesting characteristics with some experimentation.

+#TODO cubic tendencies
+#TODO population graphs